 There are also other methods of combined hormonal birth control that don’t have daily changes in the amount of hormones in the blood:

-The ring is changed monthly and the average woman who uses it has 1.5 nanograms per milliliter of etonogestrel and 18 picograms per milliliter of ethinyl estradiol in her system.
+The ring is changed monthly and the average person who uses it has 1.5 nanograms per milliliter of etonogestrel and 18 picograms per milliliter of ethinyl estradiol in their system.
 The ring doesn’t have high peak values—the amounts of hormones in the blood are stable from week to week.

-The patch is changed weekly and the average woman has 0.7 nanograms per milliliter of norelgestromin and 48 picograms per milliliter of ethinyl estradiol in her system.
+The patch is changed weekly and the average patch user has 0.7 nanograms per milliliter of norelgestromin and 48 picograms per milliliter of ethinyl estradiol in their system.
 The patch has a higher peak value of estrogen than the pill or the ring.

 To hormone or not to hormone… It depends.